csstools/postcss-font-magician/README.md

 #### aliases

-When you say one thing you mean another.
-I got it.
+Say one thing and mean another.
+I’ll get it.

 ```js
 require('postcss-font-magician')({